-- This study was financed by the Deutsche Forschungsgemeinschaft with a grant to Ingo Wölbern (grant number WO 1723/3-1).
+This study was financed by the Deutsche Forschungsgemeinschaft with a grant to Ingo Wölbern (grant number WO 1723/31).
 The Geophysical Instrument Pool Potsdam provided the instruments.
 The realisation of this study was possible due to the friendly support of Bruno Faria at NIMG, Cabo Verde.
 We would like to thank José Levy for his help in customs handling.
 Paulo Fernandes Teixeira and José Antonio Fernandes Dias Fonseca are thanked for supporting the field work.
-Additional support in the field campaigns was provided by Frederik Link, Kristina Drews, Ayoub Kaviani, Joachim Palm, Nils Rümpker, - anonymous reviewers for their comments and suggestions, which helped to improve the manuscript.
+Additional support during the field campaigns was provided by Frederik Link, Kristina Drews, Ayoub Kaviani, Joachim Palm, Nils Rümpker, Paul Matthias, Corrado Surmanowicz and Abolfazl Komeazi.
+We further thank Javier Almendros, Philippe Lesage and threewo anonymous reviewers for their comments and suggestions, which helped to improve the manuscript.